 When a senior loved one faces progressive memory impairment, it’s important to treat him or her with empathy and respect.
 Seniors with memory impairment run through a range of emotions and dismissing their feelings as insignificant often makes the situation worse.
-Here are a few tips for communicating with a senior loved one who has memory loss, brought to you by the memory care experts at Home Care Assistance in Harrisburg.
+Here are a few tips for communicating with a senior loved one who has memory loss, brought to you by the memory care experts at Home Care in Harrisburg.

 Don’t Say a Loved One Has Passed